 The World Health Organisation says that nearly one in every 10 people has a mental health disorder, but just 1% of the global health workforce is working as psychiatrists, occupational therapists or social workers.
 I don’t know about you, but to me, the maths don’t add up!

 As a Mental Health Advocate, don’t we need to be creating more of a balance and creating more of a support and informational network?
+When you work as an advocate for mental health, you can make a genuine difference in people’s life.
+And, remember, a mental health counselor can help people who are at a standpoint, stimulating their willpower and desire for achievement.

 In a study published in the Lancet Psychiatry and based on health treatment costs and outcomes in 36 countries, which was billed as the first worldwide estimate of the health and economic benefits of investing in treating the most common mental health diseases.